-Vegetation removal is proposed to occur for the bulk of Phase 6 of the study area with the exception of within 30 m of the PSW habitat noted at the north side of the proposed.
+Vegetation removal is proposed to occur for a large portion of Phase 6 of the study area.
 The MEM vegetation community will be fully cleared where previous clearing has occurred (prior to 2005) and regeneration of pioneer graminoid species (i.e. grass) and non-native herbaceous species typical of roadsides (i.e. cow vetch, red clover, etc.) have established.
-The mature trees within the Dry-Fresh Sugar Maple-Ironwood Deciduous Forest (FODM5-4) and some of FODM7 are anticipated to be impacted by clearing activities.
-Approximately 22 acres forested community is anticipated for removal as part of Phase 6.
-Due to the historical disturbance of the Mixed Meadow and the low diversity of native plants, it is not anticipated that negative impacts will occur to significant vegetation within this community.
-All of Community FODM5-4 Is anticipated to be removed and part of FODM7 as a result of the proposed Phase 6 works.
-Vegetation communities of this type are not rare on the landscape within Lanark County and it is not anticipated that the removal of this vegetation will impact this type of vegetation community in the broader landscape.
+Portions of the Dry-Fresh Sugar Maple-Ironwood Deciduous Forest (FODM5-4) are anticipated to be impacted by vegetation clearing and subsequent development of the property.
+FODM7 is not expected to be significantly impacted at this time by clearing activities.
+Less than 1.5 hectares of forested community is anticipated for removal as part of Phase 6.
+Due to the historical disturbance of the Mixed Meadow and the low diversity of native plants, it is not anticipated that significant negative impacts will occur to vegetation within this community.
+As mentioned above less than 1.5 hectares of Community FODM5-4 is anticipated to be removed as a result of the proposed Phase 6 works.
+This removal is anticipated to be primarily edge habitat.
+A parkland block is included in the plans for Phase 6 and it has been assumed that this area will remain as wildlife habitat.